Loading...

 Keep your head workable

 Your brain is only 2% of your weight, but consumes almost 10 times more of your energy.
-When you accept too much of the extrinsic load, recognize these signals:
+When you take on too much of the extrinsic load, recognize these signals:

 • Brain fog/mental fog: a sense of emptiness and difficulty concentrating, even on simple tasks.